timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* Nathan is one of the best coders I know.
+* Nathan is one of the best coders I know,
-* but there's a barrier here
+  - but there's a barrier here.
-* we have all experienced this.
+  - we have all experienced this.
 * It's easy to forget or dismiss this barrier
-  - because these things seem mundane to us now...
+  - these things seem mundane to us now...
   - but only a small target audience has the background to pick up our tools quickly

 ---